vorcigernix/engineeringroles/developers/level3.md

 * Monitor the outcomes of team’s actions to learn from mistakes and replicate successes
 * Interview prospective candidates and provide thoughtful evaluations and feedback

+### Practical examples
+* L3 is present on value stream meetings and understand the outcome and plans
+* L3 is helpful on feature refinements and planning meetings

 ### Red flags
 * Fails to identify or communicate big roadblocks
 * Us-vs-them attitude